 You can transfer both Chase Ultimate Rewards and American Express’ Membership Rewards points to British Airways.
 Keep in mind the 5/24 Rule if you’re applying for a new Chase card.
 Right now, the cards with the best welcome bonuses are:

-- Chase Sapphire Preferred – You can earn a 60,000 welcome bonus after spending $4,000 within the first 3 months of opening an account.
+- Chase Sapphire Preferred – You can earn a 60,000 point welcome bonus after spending $4,000 within the first 3 months of opening an account.
+This is the highest bonus ever offered for this card.
 Here’s why I think this is the best rewards card for people to start earning points.

-- American Express Platinum Card – You can earn a 60,000 sign-up bonus after spending $5,000 within the first 3 months of opening an account.
+- American Express Platinum Card – You can earn a 100,000 point bonus after spending $6,000 within the first 6 months of opening an account.
 You can read my review of the card here.

-- Chase Ink Business Preferred – You can earn an 100,000 sign-up bonus after spending $15,000 within the first 3 months of opening an account.
+- Chase Ink Business Preferred – You can earn a 100,000 point welcome bonus after spending $15,000 within the first 3 months of opening an account.
 Read my card review here.

 Remember that Hawaii is a popular destination and will require some flexibility when looking for award space.
 If there’s no availability, try other dates or check back periodically because awards seats can open up later.
 We planned our trip when the kids were out of school for Spring Break.
 At first there was no availability at all during the week we wanted to go.
 I checked back every week and few months before we wanted to go, seats became available on multiple flights.